hgq719/docs/Account API.md

   No parameters

 - Response
-  Agent Permission Json Object list
+  An array of Agent Permission Json Object.

 ### Create a new permission for a agent
 - End Point